moe123/coconut/ReadMe.markdown

 Coconut is an object-oriented cross-platform runtime written in modern C++ that adds Smalltalk-style objects, dynamic typing and messaging features ; with a strong emphasis on concurrency ability and the subscripting side of things, `feel like scripting`, but Coconut is more than just yet-another-Object framework, it adds a syntax within the syntax, somehow, close to a meta-programming approach (or embedded meta-language) what we named mainly Features.
+Coconut implements type introspection (knowing type or properties of an object at runtime) and a tiny barebones reflection system.

 -----------------------------------------------------------------------------------------------